jvirtanen/fields/python/README.md

 Fields for Python is a Python binding to Fields, the fast C library for reading CSV and other tabular text formats.

-Fields for Python is implemented using Python's `ctypes` module.
-As a consequence, it depends on an installation of Fields.
+Fields for Python is implemented using Python's `ctypes` module and depends on Fields' shared library.
+It serves as the host for Fields' tests and as an example of a language binding to Fields.

 Usage